Managing multiple projects at the workplace can feel like a long trek over a steep mountain.

 1. Plan Ahead

-Effective planning is the first step to manage multiple projects.
-You have numerous projects on board, with numerous clients and stakeholders pulling you across in different directions.
-With a concrete plan in place, you can optimally allocate resources for the successful delivery of different projects.
+When you have numerous projects on board, with multiple clients and stakeholders pulling you across in different directions, a concrete plan can help you optimally allocate resources to deliver various projects successfully.

-2. Set Goals
+2. Set Long-Term & Short-Term Goals

 How to set goals?